KILTprotocol/kilt-workshop-101/identity.md

 * `<CLAIMER'S MNEMONIC>` is the mnemonic you've generated on the first run of the command above, and `<CLAIMER'S ADDRESS>` the associated address;
 * `<ATTESTER'S MNEMONIC>` is the mnemonic you've generated on the second run of the command above, and `<ATTESTER'S ADDRESS>` the associated address.

-That's it - You've successfully generated three new identities and their address!
+That's it - You've successfully generated two new identities and their address!